Kamala Harris 2020 presidential campaign: Third quarter

-On September 12, the third debate of the primary season was held at the Texas Southern University in Houston, TX, hosted by ABC News and Univision.
+On September 12, the third debate of the primary season was held at the Texas Southern University in Houston, Texas, hosted by ABC News and Univision.
 During the debate, Harris defended her campaign's version of Medicare for All that would authorize private companies to administer some plans in a tightly regulated way, while crediting Bernie Sanders for championing the prior version.
 Reaction to Harris's performance varied, as Vox noted that Harris and fellow contender Pete Buttigieg needed breakout performances that would lift them into (or back into) double-digit polling, akin to Biden, Sanders, and Warren.
 Both failed in this regard; "Harris tried to land a few jokes and zingers (including an awkward line to Biden about how 'yes we can' do gun control), but she seemed to be the only one laughing at them."
 Jonathan Easley of The Hill complimented Harris's overall performance as she appeared "more at ease in a debate where she didn't seem pressured to be leading the attacks against Biden."
 At 13 minutes, 42 second, Harris was given the fifth most speaking time.

 On September 19, political aides for Harris reported that she was reorienting her presidential campaign strategy in order to invest in early states, after spending months on fundraising; and added that her intent was to finish in the top three in the Iowa caucuses, after doubling her campaign's organizing staff in the state.
 Harris was memorably caught on a hot mic declaring to Hawaii Senator Mazie Hirono "I'm fucking moving to Iowa."

-On September 29, after it was reported that President Trump attempted to shake down the Ukrainian president to investigate Joe Biden and Hunter Biden, Harris defended the former vice president and demanding that he be left alone on this matter.
+On September 29, after it was reported that President Trump contacted Ukrainian President Zelenskyy to investigate Joe Biden and Hunter Biden, Harris defended the former vice president and said, "leave Joe Biden alone".
 Harris called the issue a "distraction", adding that the President was probably "looking at an indictment".